geoffrey-young/claude-chat-profiler/README.md

 ## Why?

 When talking to friends, family, my development team, they all seem to use AI like a sophisticated search engine: ask a question, get an answer, move on.
-It's probably just how I'm wired, but when I started using AI I used to to really explore things, starting with the technologies, infrastructures, and tooling that make LLMs work, I naturally fell into a conversational pattern - asking questions, voicing what didn't make sense, needing real technical detail.
+It's probably just how I'm wired, but when I started using AI I used to really explore things, starting with the technologies, infrastructures, and tooling that make LLMs work, I naturally fell into a conversational pattern - asking questions, voicing what didn't make sense, needing real technical detail.

 The challenge (and frustration) is that Claude (currently) sandboxes all conversations - every new chat starts from zero.
 There are really good reasons for that (ask Claude about it :) but as I moved from chat to chat it got really tiresome to re-establish my background each time, explain ground that was already covered - it was exhausting, and meant it took that much longer to get to the deeper, more productive part of the conversation.
 Surely this process could be... automated?